QwikDev/qwik/CONTRIBUTING.md

 - In your forked repository, create a new branch: `git checkout -b my-branch main`
 - Make your changes/fixes.
 - Run `pnpm fmt` to lint the code.
-- Commit your code with a good commit message using [using "Commitizen"](#committing-using-commitizen).
+- Commit your code with a good commit message [using "Commitizen"](#committing-using-commitizen).
 - Push your branch to GitHub: `git push origin my-branch`
 - In GitHub, send a pull request to `BuilderIO:main`.

-> If you aren't sure your PR is ready open it as a [draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/) to make it clear to the maintainer.
+> If you aren't sure your PR is ready, open it as a [draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/) to make it clear to the maintainer.

 # Getting started